 Guelph’s annual budget is just one part of your property tax bill.
 Property taxes are calculated based on the value of a property, Provincial taxes, (to fund education) and Municipal taxes (to fund Police Fire and Ambulance Service, Roads, Sidewalks, Transit, Parks, Trails, Museums, Recreation Centres, Libraries, and all City programs and services).

-This short video from the Niagara Region explains the relationship between property values and property taxes.
+This short video explains the relationship between property values and property taxes.

 Where do your taxes go?

 For every dollar the City collects in property taxes, $0.22 is provided to the province for education.
 The remaining $0.78 helps to fund services for the public.
 In 2018, the City collected, and retained, $243.1 million in property taxes.

 The following details the percentage of each dollar collected is directed to various programs and services.

 |Roads and Sidewalks||5.3%|